 And if you let go, how do you know when it’s time to try again?
 There is no one-size-fits-all answer.
 There are many factors to be considered, including timing.
 If you’re at this crossroads, take into account the following:

 - Are you consumed with making your dream happen?

 - How long have you worked to make it happen?
 How many attempts have you made?

 - What are the financial implications?
 Health implications?
-Are you using your last dime, your family’s savings, or your rent money?
+Are you using your last dime, your family’s savings, or rent money?
 Are you getting sick?
 These are questions to consider.

 - Does your life or livelihood depend on the success of this experience?

 - How do you know when you’re ready to resume the process?
 The answer varies.
-However, the amount of time since your last attempt, whether you’ve been able to acknowledge your mistakes, whether you’ve been able to indentify lessons learned, and whether you’ve been able to reach out for help are all factors to be weighed.
+However, the amount of time since your last attempt, whether you’ve been able to acknowledge your mistakes, whether you’ve been able to identify lessons learned, and whether you’ve been able to reach out for help are all factors to be weighed.